AlayaCare/alayamarket-external-docs/docs/user_guide/README.md

 * [Offers & Referrals AsyncAPI specs](../offers/asyncapi.external.offers)

 #### Subscribing to Async APIs
-Reach out to us to let us know what endpoints you'd like to subscribe to each topic.
+Reach out to us to let us know what topics you'd like to subscribe to.
+You can subscribe http endpoints or email addresses to receive notifications for relevant changes to your data.

 #### Confirming your subscriptions
 Notifications are delivered using AWS SNS.